How Ergonomic Chairs Help With Neck Pain at Work

 • Use a laptop dock that transfers the screen of the device to an external monitor that is positioned at eye level.

-• Use a laptop mount or stand to raise the screen to the proper level, and plug in an external keyboard and mouse for interface work.
+• Use a laptop mount or laptop stand to raise the screen to the proper level, and plug in an external keyboard and mouse for interface work.

 Use a negative tilt keyboard.
 While a keyboard position won’t affect neck pain as much as other ergonomic solutions, it does help with wrist pain and repetitive stress injuries.
 A negative tilt keyboard props the front of the keyboard up rather than the back, so your wrists maintain a natural straight line from elbow to fingers, rather than an extension.